librosa/librosa/docs/multichannel.rst

 Advanced uses and caveats
 -------------------------

-Multi-channel support is relatively flexible in librosa, and in particular, you are not limited to only a single channels dimension (though that is the most common case).
+Multi-channel support is relatively flexible in librosa.
+In particular, you may organize channels over two dimensions or more, although a single channel dimension is the most common use case.
 For example, if you want to simultaneously process a collection of stereo recordings of equal length, you may collect the signals into an array of shape ``y.shape = (N_tracks, N_channels, N_samples)``.